adamws-git/adamws-git.github.io/src/content/posts/New Zealand in a 1990s Hiace.md

 Staying in Kinloch for another night, we headed for the trailhead of the Routebourn track.
 One of NZ's great walks, we were only doing a day's out and back from it but I would love to go back to complete all 4/5 days of it.

 The walk was stunning.
 Crossing about 5 suspension bridges, there's nothing I can compare it to in Australia.
-You walk along Routeburn River, with its glacial blue water streaming below the towering peaks above.
+You walk along the Routeburn River, with its glacial blue water streaming below the towering peaks above.

 ![](/images/nz-post/IMG_0383.jpeg)